MikeWise2718/markdowndocs/docker/docker.md

    * The password can be found there too - see below<br>
    ![acr](AzureContainerRegistrySettings.png)

+# Inspecting a docker image
+* `docker image inpsect 19caaf3fbbf3`   # outputs various parameters formated in json
+* `docker run -it edgeHub bash`         # run an image, login to it and poke around

-# Inspecting a rurning docker
+# Inspecting a running docker container
 * `docker inpsect edgeHub`        # outputs various parameters formated in json
+* `docker exec -it edgeHub bash`  # login to a running container and poke around

 # Pruning and deleting things
 * `docker rm -v $(docker ps -a -q -f status=exited)`  # delete all exited containers)